jbsohn/liblokey/README.md

 Key points:

-- No changes are made to the original `pokeysnd.c` or `pokey.c` files
+- No changes are made to the original Atari800 files
-- We wrap the Atari800 POKEY implementation behind a modern C++ and C interface
+- We wrap the Atari800 POKEY implementation behind a modern C++interface
 - Our approach ensures compatibility and easy tracking of upstream updates
-- The `Lokey` class manages one or more POKEYs, while `PokeyAdapter` provides low-level access
+- The `Lokey` class manages one or more POKEYs

 This lets us build new tools and platforms on top of Atari800’s excellent work without fragmenting the ecosystem.